joeridino/JavaScriptProgrammingGuide/README.md

 # JavaScript Programming Guide
 v1.0.0

+## About
-*A guide for creating consistent and pretty JavaScript programs.*
+This programming guide is a way for me to create consistent and pretty JavaScript programs.

-### General File Format
+## General File Format
 Each file (besides a file with just a global variable) must be wrapped with a self-executing anonymous function.
 The first line in the function must be 'use strict';.
 Only one 'use strict'; statement must exist in a single file.
 Note: this does not apply to Node JS files.

 ```JavaScript